Editorial Note: This post is by Franke James, Teresa’s sister.

 My sister Teresa’s happy and adventurous life today is in stark contrast to two years ago when she was declared “incapable” and forced into an Ontario nursing home at age 49.
 Against her will.
 Against my father’s wishes.
 And despite the fact that I had offered in writing to take Teresa into my home.

-But before I tell you about that tumultuous time, I want to share with you some of Teresa’s achievements since she came to live with me and my husband on December 1, 2013.
+But before I tell you about that tumultuous time, I want to share with you some of Teresa’s achievements since she came to live with my husband and me on December 1, 2013.
 (We now live in Vancouver.)

 Teresa has tromped through the snow in Whistler and stood amongst the towering trees near China Beach.
 She’s taken scores of photos of the “big boats” in the Strait of Juan de Fuca and the Burrard Inlet, carefully recording the names of the ships.
 She’s currently taking dance classes with All Bodies Dance and making artworks at Gallery Gachet.